KevoDB/kevo/docs/wal.md

 The `Batch` struct handles atomic multi-operation groups:
 - Collect multiple operations (Put/Delete)
-- Write them as a single atomic unit
+- Write them as a single atomic unit with shared sequence numbers
 - Track operation counts and sizes
+- All operations in a batch share the same sequence number for true atomicity

 ### Key Operations